robertoarcomano/zfs/README.md

 # ZFS useful commands and examples

 ## 1 Create a simple disk using a single file
+## 2 Create a RAID1 array using 2 files
+## 3 Create a Device and then attach to it a new Device to create RAID1

+## 1 Create a simple disk using a single file
 #### 1.1 Create a dir and enter it
 ```